×

 How to get there

-To get to Drangarnir, I booked the Combined Boat Tour & Hike to Drangarnir Sea Arch at Guide of Faroe Islands.
-The tour departs from the port of Sørvágur and the boat journey takes around 10 minutes.
-The guide takes us directly to the rocks and then we have about 2 hours to walk around and take photos.
+To reach Drangarnir, I booked the Combined Boat Tour & Hike to Drangarnir Sea Arch via Guide to Faroe Islands.
+The boat departs from the port of Sørvágur and takes about ten minutes.

 My gear